philippkeller/blog-random-howtos/source/_posts/Tagsystems-performance-tests.md

 I tested the following schemas (I keep the naming from the previous article):

 *   **mysqlicious**: One table.
-Tags are space separated in column "tags"; [as introduced](/2005/04/24/Tags-Database-schemas/tags-database-schemas#mysqlicious)
+Tags are space separated in column "tags"; [as introduced](/2005/04/24/Tags-Database-schemas#mysqlicious)
 *   **mysqlicious fulltext**: Same schema but with [mysql fulltext](http://dev.mysql.com/doc/mysql/en/fulltext-search.html) on the tag column; [as introduced](/2005/05/05/Tags-with-MySQL-fulltext/)
 *   **scuttle**: Two tables: One for bookmarks, one for tags.
-Tag-table has foreign key to bookmark table; [as introduced](/2005/04/24/Tags-Database-schemas/tags-database-schemas#scuttle)
+Tag-table has foreign key to bookmark table; [as introduced](/2005/04/24/Tags-Database-schemas#scuttle)
-*   **toxi**: Three tables: One for bookmarks, one for tags, one for junction; [as introduced](/2005/04/24/Tags-Database-schemas/tags-database-schemas#toxi)
+*   **toxi**: Three tables: One for bookmarks, one for tags, one for junction; [as introduced](/2005/04/24/Tags-Database-schemas#toxi)

 You may want to have a close watch at the details of the schemas when having a look at the [sql-create-table-queries](http://pastie.org/5480706).

 But let's go directly to the results.
-The details about the setup of this tests are mentioned at the [end of this article](#setup).
 The x-axis depicts the number of bookmarks in the corresponding database, on the y-axis you see how much time each query took to execute.<!-- more -->

 ### <a name="#results" id="#results"></a>Results